pinskylab/Clownfish_persistence/README.md

 This repository assesses metapopulation persistence for yellowtail anemonefish (*Amphiprion clarkii*) on a set of patch reefs along the coast of Leyte, Philippines.
 It provides the data, scripts, and figures for the analyses in "Persistence of a reef fish metapopulation via network connectivity: theory and data."

 All data were collected by members of the Pinsky lab at sites off Leyte, Philippines from 2012-2018.
-The raw data are housed in the folder Data/Data_from_database.
+The raw data are housed in the folder Data/Data_from_database, with a brief description in Metadata.md in the Data folder.

 To run the analyses, use the script Metrics_with_uncertainty_site_specific.R, which will source outputs from analyses done in the other scripts.
 To recreate the figures, use the script Create_results_figures.R, which will source outputs from Metrics_with_uncertainty_site_specific.R.